emmeliab/DAT_Proj/README.md

 # Files
 ## Inputs
+Contains:
-Contains: Clean data files from the LI-6800
+* Clean data files from the LI-6800
-Fully assembled data file titled: clean_aci_data_one_file.csv.
+* Fully assembled data file titled: clean_aci_data_one_file.csv.
-A table of unique identifiers: unique_ids
+* A table of unique identifiers: unique_ids
-Fully Assembled data file + unique identifiers: clean_aci_with_uniquecode.csv DAT data that filters out the backwards points and three curves that did not fit with fitacis: filtered_DAT_data.csv
+* Fully Assembled data file + unique identifiers: clean_aci_with_uniquecode.csv
+* DAT data that filters out the backwards points and three curves that did not fit with fitacis: filtered_DAT_data.csv
+* All aci data with outliers removed: DAT_no_out.csv

 ## Outputs
 Contains graphs and tables of ACi data and results of statistical analyses